omkarsrd/datasharing/README.md

 some summarization/data analysis steps before the data can be considered tidy.

 The ideal thing for you to do when performing summarization is to create a computer script (in `R`, `Python`, or something else) that takes the raw data as input and produces the tidy data you are sharing as output.
-You can try running your script a couple of times and see if the code produces the same output.
+You can try runningyour script a couple of times and see if the code produces the same output.

 In many cases, the person who collected the data has incentive to make it tidy for a statistician to speed the process